 Well, maybe… In every build, there will always be a moment or a conversation about changes and tweaks (we find this usually occurs just before or just after go-live).

 Before you do anything, ask yourself (or the person requesting the changes) “why are you making these changes”?
 Is it because you want them or will your user genuinely benefit from the change?
 Do you have any user data to back up the decision to make the change?

 The single most damaging event in a web build process is a change made based on individual preferences… “Because I think it should be like this”, “Because I prefer yellow”, “Because that’s the way it was done on the last website”, “Because that’s the way our competitors do it”… and so on.

 Changes based on this style of reasoning can only spell disaster for your brand new website, and potentially drop you in the ranks from an award-winning website to also-ran.
 It can also have detrimental effects on your Google ranking and your UX.

 So what to do if you feel changes are required in the final stages?

 Number 1 – Research… get all your data together and keep getting whatever data you need to make an evaluative decision (even about look and feel if you need to).

 Number 2 – Stick to your guns and go-live, then wait.
 Wait and see how your users like the new website and then test again, this will stop any wasted expenditure on unnecessary changes.

 Number 3 – If changes are required, approach them with the support of your user data – and include them!

-Remember despite the fact that you are footing the bill, your website is there for your users.
+Remember despite the fact that you are footing the bill, a website primary function is to fulfil its user’s needs.